-This table describes the fees and expenses you may pay if you buy and hold shares of the World ex U.S. Value Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the World ex U.S. Value Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)\
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

-Management Fee 0.37%
+Management Fee 0.32%

-Other Expenses 0.04%
+Other Expenses 0.06%

-Acquired Fund Fees and Expenses 0.21%
+Acquired Fund Fees and Expenses 0.19%

-Total Annual Fund Operating Expenses 0.62%
+Total Annual Fund Operating Expenses 0.57%

 Fee Waiver and/or Expense Reimbursement 0.19%

-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.43%
+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.38%

-\ The "Management Fee" and "Total Annual Fund Operating Expenses" have been adjusted to reflect the decrease in the management fee payable by the Portfolio from 0.43% to 0.37% effective as of February 28, 2021.
+^{} The "Management Fee" and "Total Annual Fund Operating Expenses" have been adjusted to reflect the decrease in the management fee payable by the Portfolio from 0.37% to 0.32% effective as of February 28, 2022